 Now this post doesn’t contain all of the the coffee shops in Greenville.
 There are many more that I have yet to try.
 Trust me – they are on my to-do list.
-But when I just need to go somewhere to grab a latte and work for a few hours, these are the coffee shops I head to.
+And I’ve included a few at the bottom of this post.

+This is my go-to coffee place when I’m downtown (sans Ellie).
 First off, Coffee Underground seems hidden away.
 A secret located below street level near one of the busiest intersections on Main Street.

 Steps leading down near the corner of Coffee & Main take you to a small little thoroughfare with a few wrought iron tables and chairs.
 But it’s the inside that I love.